jmoore2081/smackgrc/src/pages/about/index.md

     image: /img/undraw_contact_us_15o2.png
     left_or_right: left
     text: >-
-      Request screenshare demo.
+      Request a screenshare demo.
 We can usually meet with you within 48-72 hours of receiving your request.
 Please include 2-3 available meeting times.

       Email: info@smackgrc.com